Skip to main content

 Participate in Research

 Our research is focused on improving behavioral assessment and intervention of aphasia and other neurological communication disorders.
-Current projects seek to uncover how cognitive and emotional demands affect communication in aphasia.
+Current projects focus on understanding how cognitive and emotional demands affect communication, leveraging technology (including AI) to improve assessment and intervention of aphasia, and testing Relationship-Centered Communication Partner Training for aphasia.

 What will you be asked to do?

 The research in our lab is behavioral, which means that you will be asked to perform different tasks that involve talking, listening, and responding to questionnaires.
 Study sessions most often last from 1 to 3 hours.
-Participants often receive a small amount of money in the form of cash or a Visa gift card as a token of our appreciation.
+Intervention studies may ask for a prolonged period of participation over the course of multiple consecutive weeks.
+Participants often receive a small amount of money in the form of cash or a gift card as a token of our appreciation.
 As each study is unique, detailed information will be provided before we schedule a session.

 Where does the research take place?

-For our current studies, you can choose whether to meet in the BASL Lab on BYU campus or in your home.
-The BASL Lab is located in room 111 of the John Taylor Building (1190 N 900 E, Provo, UT).
+For most of our studies, you can choose whether to meet in the Aphasia Research Group facilities on BYU campus or in your home.
+Some studies will also allow you to participate remotely (e.g., over Zoom).
+The Aphasia Research Group labs are all located in the John Taylor Building (1190 N 900 E, Provo, UT).
 Please click here for information about directions and parking.

 How will I know if I am a candidate?